 This results in the characteristic “caffeine high” but doesn’t actually offer additional energy.
 It can take your body anywhere from eight to 12 hours to clear caffeine, meaning your morning latte or cup of tea could still be thwarting adenosine long into the evening.

 Caffeine is best consumed in beverages such as coffee or green tea.
 Popular energy drinks are often full of sugar and other ingredients, many of which lack scientific backing to show they improve the energy-enhancing effects of caffeine alone.

 Often cited by weight lifters and bodybuilders as a superior supplement for strength gains, creatine has been the subject of over 200 studies.
 According to both scientific trials and anecdotal evidence, creatine has the potential to:

 • Improve post-exercise recovery

 • Increase endurance for high-intensity activities

 Creatine appears to work by helping your body use its natural energy source, adenosine triphosphate (ATP) more efficiently.
 Phosphate in creatine replenishes the phosphate in ATP, slowing the rate at which energy is depleted.

 Proponents claim they’re able to lift heavier weights and perform longer bouts of intense cardiovascular exercise without fatiguing.

 It’s important to note many studies on creatine were done with small groups of subjects, and long-term supplementation may not provide consistent benefits.
 That being said, if you decide to take creatine, you should do your research before buying.
-Head online and check out creatine user reviews, price ranges, nutritional facts and best selling creatine lists.

 Iron deficiency is common in the U.S., and women are at greater risk than men of having low levels.
 Iron is essential for making hemoglobin, the component of red blood cells responsible for transporting oxygen around the body.